bansallab/asnr/README.md

 =================
 To cite the repository, please use:

-Pratha Sah, José David Mendez, Shweta Bansal.
-Animal Social Network Repository, Version 1. https://github.com/bansallab/asnr (2019)
+Melissa Collier, Pratha Sah, Sania Ali, José David Mendez, Shweta Bansal.

-Melissa Collier, Sania Ali, Shweta Bansal.
 Animal Social Network Repository, Version 2. https://github.com/bansallab/asnr (2021)

 To cite the project and data, please use: